mayadata-io/e2e-results/platforms/aws/README.md

-# AWS platform specific code and scripts
+# AWS platform-specific code and scripts
 ## Amazon web service and setting up Kubernetes cluster using KOPS
-These playbook act as a wrapper class for all the `kops`, `aws`  command.
+This playbook acts as a wrapper class for all the `kops`, `aws`  command.

 ### Prerequisites
 - kubectl